Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Experiments

 \subsection{Results}

-As show in Tabel.~\ref{Table 2}, ``\#sent'' denotes the percentage of the sentences labeled only with entity label, ``\#trig'' denotes the percentage of the sentences labeled with both entity label and trigger label.
-BiLSTM-CRF and TriggerNER are baseline models.
-Our model achieves the similar performance as TriggerNER.
-More detailed, our model performs better on BC5CDR dataset than TriggerNER, but less well on CoNLL 2003 dataset.
+As shown in Tabel.~\ref{Table 2}, Our model achieves a similar performance as TriggerNER.
+More detailed, our model performs better on BC5CDR than TriggerNER, but slightly worse on CoNLL2003.
 We explain this phenomenon in terms of the number of triggers each entity has.
-Fig.~\ref{Fig 3} shows the ratio of the number of sentences with the number of triggers a entity has in the dataset.
-The two yellow curves are very close when the abscissa value is greater than 3, and the yellow dotted line is much larger than the solid line when the abscissa value is less than 3.
-This shows that the number of triggers annotated by our method is less than TriggerNER on CoNLL dataset.
+Fig.~\ref{Fig 3} shows the ratio of the number of sentences with the number of triggers an entity has in each dataset.
+The two yellow curves are very close when the abscissa value is greater than 3, and the yellow dotted line is larger than the solid line when the abscissa value is less than 3.
+This fact demonstrates that on CoNLL2003 the number of triggers annotated by our method is less than TriggerNER.
 In the two blue curves, the solid blue line is larger than the dashed line when the abscissa value is greater than 4, and the opposite is true when the abscissa value is less than 4.
-This shows that the number of triggers annotated by our method is more than TriggerNER on BC5CDR dataset.
-We believe that an entity is easier to recognize when it has more triggers, so that would explain why our model performs better on BC5CDR and slightly worse on CoNLL.
+This shows that the number of triggers annotated by our method is more than TriggerNER on BC5CDR.
+We believe that an entity is easier to recognize when it has more triggers, which would explain why our model performs better on BC5CDR and slightly worse on CoNLL2003.

-To further understand why we annotate fewer triggers in CoNLL and more in BC5CDR than in TriggerNer, we analyzed the sentence length distribution in the two dataset.
-The statistical results of sentence length distribution in Table ~\ref{Table 3}, it shows that sentences are shorter in the CoNLL dataset and longer in the BC5CDR dataset.
-From Table ~\ref{Table 3} and Figure ~\ref{Fig 3}, it can be concluded that our method can label more triggers in long sentences, but fewer triggers in short sentences, compared to manual marking in TriggerNer.
-Therefore, our method is more suitable for datasets with longer sentence length.
+We analyzed the sentence length distribution in the two datasets to further understand why we annotate fewer triggers in CoNLL and more in BC5CDR than in TriggerNER.
+The statistical results of sentence length distribution in Table ~\ref{Table 3}, show that sentences are shorter in the CoNLL dataset and longer in the BC5CDR dataset.
+From Table ~\ref{Table 3} and Figure ~\ref{Fig 3}, it can be concluded that our method can label more triggers in long sentences but fewer triggers in short sentences compared to manual marking in TriggerNER.
+Therefore, our method is more suitable for datasets with longer sentences.